 With proper plant selection and some care, it is possible to have healthy and large yields with balcony garden growing.

 Biointensive Gardening Tips

 Before beginning any biointensive gardening, do your research on the best plants to grow for your region.
-It is best to use open pollinated seeds and be sure to purchase only quality seeds from a reputable dealer.
+It is best to use open-pollinated seeds, and be sure to purchase only quality seeds from a reputable dealer.
 Also, consider saving your seeds for next year’s garden.

-When growing vegetables in containers, provide a weekly organic fertilizer to help maximize yield.
+When growing vegetables in containers, provide a weekly organic fertilizer to help maximize your yield.
 All pots and containers used in balcony garden growing projects should be cleaned thoroughly before use to avoid the spread of disease.